SEATTLE -- Two teams with dominant running backs traded sledgehammers to the gut Sunday at CenturyLink Field.

 That was the most meaningful difference between the Seahawks and Minnesota Vikings during Seattle's 30-20 victory in Week 9.
 It's what matters most for Seattle as the team moves forward with rookie Russell Wilson behind center.

 Wilson's three touchdown passes gave the rookie 13 through nine games, two fewer than Seattle managed all last season.
-He has eight touchdowns against two picks over his last four starts.
+He has eight touchdowns against two picks over his past four starts.
 He has taken one sack over his past two games and never more than two in a game since Arizona brought him down three times in Week 1.

 These are the signs of progress Seattle must see this season.

-The fact that the Seahawks are 5-4 with four home games left on the schedule further validates Seattle's decision to name Wilson the starter over Matt Flynn.
+The fact the Seahawks are 5-4 with four home games left on the schedule further validates Seattle's decision to name Wilson the starter over Matt Flynn.
 That conversation sure did suffer a quick and decisive demise, didn't it?
 This team is contending not just in spite of its rookie quarterback, but increasingly because of him.

 "Hats off to him," Vikings defensive end Brian Robison said.
 "He's a heckuva player and he has a bright future in this league."

 This was only the second time in 24 chances a Seattle team won despite allowing 155-plus yards to an opposing runner.
 Adrian Peterson was absurdly prolific on his way to 144 first-half yards.
 He left full-grown NFL linebackers flailing at his vapor trails.
 That stuff about Peterson undergoing ACL surgery has to be a hoax.

 Peterson put the scalpel to Seattle's rush defense.
 The Seahawks fared much better against him in the second half, limiting him to 182 yards for the game after 200-plus appeared bankable.